Get the FLOCK Out: Town Hall - May 27th at 6 PM

 1

-Section 5-118 was written for vehicle-mounted readers.
-OKC needs a published policy that specifically addresses Flock's static, networked camera system - covering permitted uses, prohibited uses, and discipline for violations.
+Section 5-118 covers vehicle-mounted readers - not Flock's static cameras.
+OKC needs a published policy with permitted uses, prohibited uses, access requirements, and discipline for violations.
+Developed with public input, not behind closed doors.

 2